 10 Most Anti-Inflammatory Foods You Should Eat

-Inflammation can be a good thing but it can also be very bad.
-It helps your body to defend against injury and infection but at the same time, when chronic inflammation occurs, it can cause disease and weight gain.
+Inflammation is a good thing when it's in balance.
+It helps your body to defend against injury and infection.
+But when inflammation becomes chronic, it can cause disease and weight gain.

-Many things can lead to inflammation, including certain types of food, stress and a sedentary lifestyle.
-According to some studies, however, eating the right types of foods can reduce inflammation effectively.
+Many things can trigger inflammation, including certain types of food, stress, and a sedentary lifestyle.
+According to some studies, however, eating the right types of foods can help get inflammation back in control.

 The following 10 anti-inflammatory foods should be included in your diet.

 Berries are full of fiber, vitamins, and minerals.
 There are many varieties but some of the more common include:

 Anthocyanins are a type of antioxidant contained in berries.
 They are compounds with anti-inflammatory benefits that can reduce the possibility of disease.

 One study found that men who consumed daily blueberries produced more NK immune cells than men who didn't1.
 Another study showed that overweight women and men who ate strawberries had less inflammatory markers that are commonly associated with heart disease2.